-Scaffolds constructed by the Contractor shall be in accordance with the General Application Regulations (2007 to 2016) Part 4, HSA Code of Practice for Access and Working Scaffolds and any other relevant and approved code of practice.
+Scaffolds constructed by the Contractor shall be in accordance with the Work at Height Regulations 2005 and any other relevant and approved code of practice.

 Where a scaffolding contractor is engaged by another contractor to construct, maintain or dismantle a scaffold, then each contractor will assume a number or duties under the regulations.
 The agreement between contractors should clearly state which contractor is responsible for fulfilling which specific duties.
 For example, while the contractor responsible for the site must ensure that the scaffolding is inspected, the agreement should be clear as to which contractor is going to carry out the inspections of the scaffold.
 Ultimately the day-to-day management of the scaffolding is the responsibility of the contractor responsible for the site.
 Personnel erecting scaffolding must have the relevant CSCS card for erecting and dismantling scaffolding.
 All contractors using a scaffold must be satisfied that an inspection has been undertaken, as required.
 This can be achieved by looking at the report of inspections and carrying out a visual inspection